Explore potential ways to own Skims stock before and during the Skims IPO. Get access to select pre-IPO startups at Equitybee.

 IPO stock prices typically rise with high-demand companies.
 You can benefit if you’re in early and sell when the price overheats.

 But without IPO access, post-IPO investors may be tempted to acquire shares at inflated prices.
-A high-profile company that is profitable could generate.
+A high-profile company that is profitable could generate a lot of buzz.

 Imagine Kim Kardashian posting pictures on Instagram from the New York Stock Exchange (NYSE).